 The SPKF is strongly committed to professional education.
 Each year the SPKF of West Texas presents a comprehensive workshop series on issues surrounding advancements in diagnosis and treatment of kidney and related disease.

-The Medical Symposium is scheduled for May 2, 2014 at Knipling Conference Center at Covenant Medical Center.
+The Medical Symposium most recently was held on May 2, 2014 at Knipling Conference Center at Covenant Medical Center.

 Past program topics have included: